Sharadpahwa/Class_act/class.md

 This is the class activity

 My id Sharadpahwa : 1893664
-my id Parwinder singh  : 1893914 earn money for enjoy not for saving MY id : Karan verma:1893068
+my id Parwinder singh  : 1893914 Be happy for this moment.
+This moment is your life.
+MY id : Karan verma:1893068

 Narendra Kumar Muppuri: 1894324 - "Get busy living or get busy dying"